 Wrist and Hand Pain

-Stem Cells Are An Alternative To Wrist and Hand Surgery
+Cellular Therapy Is An Alternative To Wrist and Hand Surgery

 Wrist and hand pain can be the result of an injury, such as a fracture or a sprain, or of a medical condition, such as arthritis, osteoarthritis, or tendonitis.
 Surgery is often recommended as a treatment for several wrist and hand conditions.
 However, surgery requires hospitalization and the recovery may be relatively slow.
 There are always risks and complications associated with surgery, such as post-surgical pain, reactions to anesthesia, infections, or nerve damage, for example.
 Furthermore, in many cases, wrist and hand functionality may not be fully recovered after surgery.

-Stem Cell Therapy can help provide new cells to degenerated regions of tendons and joints in the wrist and hand, helping to reduce pain and improve mobility, and doing so with an easier and faster recovery and with significantly less complications.
+Cell Therapy can help provide cells to degenerated regions of tendons and joints in the wrist and hand, helping to reduce pain and improve mobility, and doing so with an easier and faster recovery and with significantly less complications.

-The aim of using Stem Cell Therapy is to support the natural regeneration of our tissues to suppress inflammation, relieve pain, and restore mobility and full elbow functionality.
+The aim of using Cell Therapy is to support the natural regeneration of our tissues to suppress inflammation, relieve pain, and restore mobility and full elbow functionality.